iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 ### Overview

-This option lets you save the currently installed content as a named preset - a reusable collection that can be applied to other IIAB servers using Quick Pick.
+This option lets you save the currently installed content as a named preset - a reusable collection that can be applied to other IIAB installations using Quick Pick.

 ### How it works